trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/timetables.md

 Trafiklab Timetables provides a list of departures or arrivals at a given stop.

+{{% note %}}
+**These APIs are licensed as CC-BY**

+This allows you to do whatever you want as long as you include a little "data from Trafiklab.se" attribution on screens and website widgets.
+Read more about this in the license text at the bottom of this page.
+{{% /note %}}

 ### Data format

 The data is formatted as JSON.